 You can roll a 1d4 in place of the normal damage of your unarmed strike or monk weapon.
 At 5th level, it becomes 1d6.

 When you use the Unarmed Attack Action or a Melee Attack Action with a monk weapon on your turn, you can make one Unarmed Attack as a Bonus Action.
-(For example, if you take the Melee Attack Action and attack with a quarterstaff, you can also make an Unarmed Attack as a Bonus Action, assuming you haven't already taken a Bonus Action this turn.)
+(For example, if you take the Melee Attack Action with a quarterstaff, you can also make an Unarmed Attack as a Bonus Action.)

 Starting at 2nd level, your training allows you to harness the mystic energy of ki.
 Your access to this energy is represented by a number of ki points.
 Your monk level determines the number of points you have, as shown in the Ki Points column of the Monk table.